Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ```

-{% include figure.html filename="en-or-agent-based-model-communication-networks-04.png" alt="This shows a color mesh, a 2-dimensional grid where each cell in the grid is colored based on how many agents are present on it, on a scale of 0 to 3, with lighter yellow colors indicating more agents and darker blue colors indicating less agents.
-The figure shows that some cells are more crowded than others, but the distribution does look rather random." caption="Figure 4.
-A color mesh showing how many agents are present on each cell of our grid space" %}
+{% include figure.html filename="en-or-agent-based-model-communication-networks-04.png" alt="Two-dimensional grid where each cell is colored based on how many agents are present on it, on a scale of 0 to 3, with lighter yellow colors indicating more agents and darker blue colors indicating fewer agents." caption="Figure 4.
+Color mesh showing the number of agents present on each cell of our grid space" %}

 > _Bonus question 3_:
 Letters are sent to direct neighbors.
-How could you implement sending letters only to agents far apart, e.g., with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids, see e.g., this [tutorial on similarity measures](https://programminghistorian.org/en/lessons/common-similarity-measures#city-block-manhattan-distance).
+How could you implement sending letters only to agents far apart, e.g., with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids.
+See for example this [_Programming Historian_ lesson on similarity measures](https://programminghistorian.org/en/lessons/common-similarity-measures#city-block-manhattan-distance).

 #### 2.5.6 Collecting Data

-So far, at the end of every model run, we've had to go and write our own code to get the data out of the model.
-This has two problems: it isn't very efficient, and it only gives us end results.
-If we wanted to know the letter counts of each agent at each step, we'd have to add that to the loop of executing steps, and figure out some way to store the data.
+So far, at the end of every model run, we've had to write our own code to retrieve the data from the model.
+This has two problems: it isn't very efficient, and it only provides end results.
+If we wanted to know the each agent's sent and received letter count at every step, we'd have to add this in to the loop of executing steps, and find a way to store that data.

-Since one of the main goals of Agent-Based Modeling is generating data for analysis, `mesa` provides a class which can handle data collection and storage for us and make it easier to analyze.
+Since one of the main goals of Agent-Based Modeling is generating data for analysis, `mesa` provides a class which can handle data collection and storage, making it easier for us to analyze.

-The data collector stores three categories of data: model-level variables, agent-level variables, and tables (which are a catch-all for everything else).
+This 'data collector' stores three categories of data: model-level variables, agent-level variables, and tables (which are a catch-all for everything else).
 Model- and agent-level variables are added to the data collector along with a function for collecting them.
 Model-level collection functions take a model object as an input, while agent-level collection functions take an agent object as an input.

-When the data collector’s `collect` method is called, with a model object as its argument, it applies each model-level collection function to the model, and stores the results in a dictionary, associating the current value with the current step of the model.
-If the input model is an Agent, the method associates the resulting value with the agent’s `unique_id` as well.
+When the data collector’s `collect` method is called with a model object as its argument, it applies each model-level collection function to the model, and stores the results in a dictionary, associating the current value with the current step of the model.
+If the input model is an agent, the method also associates the resulting value with the agent’s `unique_id`.

-Let's add a `DataCollector` to the model with [`mesa.DataCollector`](https://github.com/projectmesa/mesa/blob/main/mesa/datacollection.py), and collect two variables at the agent level.
-We want to collect every agent's letters sent and letters received at every step.
+Let's add a data collector to the model with [`mesa.DataCollector`](https://github.com/projectmesa/mesa/blob/main/mesa/datacollection.py), and collect two variables at the agent level: the number of letters every agent has sent at every step, and the number of letters it has received.

 ```python
 self.datacollector = mesa.DataCollector(